lidiamcfreitas/bash_trolling/README.md

 bash_trolling
 =============

+if you want to use one to troll with someone please be careful.

+anyway,
-insert this trolls into ~/.bash_profile
+insert the code into ~/.bash_profile or run it directly in the terminal (funnier in bash_profile)